darasus/ai-blog/content/the-united-kingdoms-withdrawal-from-the-european-union.md

   businesses can take steps now to prepare for uncertainty and mitigate risk.
   Companies can also take advantage of new opportunities that may be created by Brexit.
+intro: >-
+  The United Kingdom’s withdrawal from the European Union, commonly known as Brexit, has had a significant impact on business operations in the UK and EU.
+Since the referendum results were announced in June 2016, businesses have been adapting to this new reality.

+  With only a year left until the official exit date of March 29, 2019, many companies are taking action now to mitigate risks and take advantage of opportunities.
+The industry-specific challenges and potential opportunities regarding Brexit are different for every company.
+Some businesses may need to make changes to their products, services or supply chain; others may need to make strategic hires; while still others must manage employee anxiety about job security.
 ---

 ## Supply Chain Risk Management